Wildlife management: History

-Game laws
+The history of wildlife management begins with the game laws, which regulated the right to kill fish and wildlife game.

+United Kingdom

-The history of wildlife management begins with the game laws, which regulated the right to kill certain kinds of fish and wild animal (game).
-In Britain game laws developed out of the forest laws, which in the time of the Norman kings were very oppressive.
+In Great Britain game laws developed out of the forest laws, which in the time of the Norman kings were very oppressive.
 Under William the Conqueror, it was as great a crime to kill one of the king's deer as to kill one of his subjects.
-A certain rank and standing, or the possession of a certain amount of property, were for a long time qualifications indispensably necessary to confer upon anyone the right of pursuing and killing game.
+A certain rank and standing were for a long time qualifications indispensably necessary to confer upon anyone the right of pursuing and killing game.